Testing and exporting your emails with Beefree

 Now you can include additional information on PDF exports.
 You'll find the included details at the top of your PDF document.
 For emails, you can add a subject and preheader.
 For pages, you can add a title and meta description.
 To do this, enable the Add details to PDF toggle.
 You can manage these fields from the details page or directly from within the modal.

-Click on Download your file to get the PDF.
+Click on Download your file to finish your export.

 Current limitations